ParseLM/ParseLM/README.md

 ### Why this over structured outputs from LLMs?

 By using a minimal schema and prompting, ParseLM can get structured outputs from models that don't support structured outputs.
+It also saves the amount of input tokens being carried over the wire.

 ### Why this abstraction?

 ParseLM is opinionated that the chat abstraction (User / Assistant) is not necessarily a helpful abstraction while intermingling with control flow.
+The "Prompt Engineering" bit on getting structured outputs to work can be abstracted away.